ray-project/ray/doc/source/data/batch_inference.rst

     .. group-tab:: PyTorch

+        For the PyTorch example of this guide, we'll create a NumPy array with 100 entries, which represents the input to a feed-forward neural network.

         .. literalinclude:: ./doc_code/pytorch_quick_start.py
             :language: python
             :start-after: __pt_quickstart_load_start__
             :end-before: __pt_quickstart_load_end__

     .. group-tab:: TensorFlow

+        For the TensorFlow example of this guide, we'll create a NumPy array with 100 entries, which represents the input to a feed-forward neural network.

         .. literalinclude:: ./doc_code/tf_quick_start.py
             :language: python